learndatalab/learndatalab.github.io/_pages/openings.md

 #### Current open positions

 - Explainable AI for ML models
-- The next of Graph Neural Networks (or Network Embedding)
+- The Next of Graph Neural Networks (or Network Embedding)
+- Knowledge Graph Embedding for Recommender System
-- Natural Language Processing and Commonsense Reasoning for the next of QnA system
+- Natural Language Processing and Commonsense Reasoning for the Next of QnA System
-- Federated Learning on Inter-connected data
+- Federated Learning on Inter-connected Data
 - ML models for Sensor Systems (EMG/EEG)
 - (You can also suggest any new topic!)